+ultimately born by all customers for resources that were procured on their behalf.
 GT and ECR customers' PCIA rates will be billed by customer class and customer specific vintage using the 2021 PCIA rates discussed above and identified in Attachment A.

-Per Resolution E-4734, GTSR participants are subjected to a termination fee if they cancel their subscription after the 60-day cooling off period78 beginning on the effective date of the subscription, but prior to the minimum one-year agreement term.
+Per SDG&E AL 3593-E, GTSR participants Per Resolution E 4734, GTSR participants are no longer subjected to a termination fee if they cancel their subscription.
+As such, SDG&E no longer calculates or presents termination fees for GTSR participants. after the 60-day cooling off period beginning on the effective date of the subscription, but prior to the minimum one-year agreement term.
 The GT and ECR Termination Fee is comprised of the above-market costs associated with the participant's subscription of solar energy plus any administrative and marketing costs associated with the participant's subscription.
 The above market costs are calculated as the present value of the forecasted difference between the Solar Commodity Price and the sum of MPB in the PCIA calculation, the solar value adjustment, and green attributes.